Sum of Measures 1—5 (Total Package)

 |04 - Equity support info_outline|

-(i) Ensure that the Ministry of Health has sufficient resources and does not face red-tape, and sufficient supply of medical equipment and materials;(ii) Advance pension payments to the elderly; (iii) Accelerate the tender processes for public spending to ensure full budget execution; (iv) Consider setting-up a Health Emergency Fund to request additional resources from Congress, that could reach up to MXN180 billion.
+(i) Ensure that the Ministry of Health has sufficient resources and does not face red-tape, and sufficient supply of medical equipment and materials;(ii) Advance pension payments to the elderly; (iii) Accelerate the tender processes for public spending to ensure full budget execution; (iv) 18 March 2020, The Ministry of Finance created a Health Emergency Fund authorized for up to MXN180 billion; (v) No amount/estimate: As of 10 November 2021, 75.2 million million Mexicans (58.3% of the population) had received at least 1 dose of COVID vaccination, while 62.7 million (48.6% of the population) were fully vaccinated [update];

 |07 - Central bank financing government||MXN200,000,000,000||USD9,103,737,084|